roryp/Generative-AI-for-beginners-java/03-CoreGenerativeAITechniques/README.md

 ### What This Example Teaches

 Function calling enables AI models to request execution of external tools and APIs through a structured protocol where the model analyzes natural language requests, determines required function calls with appropriate parameters using JSON Schema definitions, and processes returned results to generate contextual responses, while the actual function execution remains under developer control for security and reliability.

+> **Note**: This example uses `gpt-4o-mini` because function calling requires reliable tool calling capabilities that may not be fully exposed in nano models on all hosting platforms.

 ### Key Code Concepts